Thermalization in different phases of charged SYK model: Introduction and Summary

-We show that the chaotic states thermalize exponentially fast by calculating the effective temperature during the non-equilibrium dynamics.
-Without chemical potential, the effective temperature has a single bump before settling down to the final value.
+Technically, we show the exponentially fast thermalization process in the liquid phase by calculating the effective temperature during the non-equilibrium dynamics.
+We find that, without chemical potential, the effective temperature has a single bump before settling down to the final value.
 With non-zero chemical potential, besides the bump the effective temperature oscillates noticeably before settling down to the final value.
-The oscillation frequency depends on the chemical potential and the momentum cutoff used to calculate the temperature.
+The oscillation frequency depends on the chemical potential and the frequency cutoff used to calculate the temperature.
+In case of the dilute gas phase, it is not possible to calculate the temperature.
+Even out of equilibrium, it is not possible to calculate the effective temperature.
+So, we have to employ a different technique to show the instantaneous thermalization.
+The details can be found in section \ref{subsec:instherm_int}.